 By default, CleanMyMac never offers to remove the earliest and latest version of your doc.
 It automatically selects only those versions that were made with less than 4-hour interval, keeping the latest one in the range.

-- Language Files: Almost every application comes with multiple localizations you do not use.
+- Language Files (not available from the App Store): Almost every application comes with multiple localizations you do not use.
 You can safely remove them to save a significant amount of disk space.

 - macOS Localizations: Your Mac's operating system includes dozens of languages files, most of which you'll never use.
 CleanMyMac deletes unneeded language files to save your space.